History of the Scouting Alumni Association

 It was during this course that the concept of an alumni award with square knot was created.
 The course was conducted again each summer at Philmont through 2014.
 A graduate of that initial course, Roy Keithley, of Austin, Texas, became the first chair of the national alumni committee.

-During its early years, from 2011 – 2013, Steele, Keithley and Bragga represented the Scouting Alumni Association (SAA) at Alumni Road Shows in major cities across the country.
+During its early years, from 2011 – 2013, Steele, Keithley and Bragga represented Scouting Alumni and Friends (SAF) - then known as the Scouting Alumni Association (SAA) - at Alumni Road Shows in major cities across the country.
 Their purpose was to educate Scouters about alumni activities and the benefits they could provide local councils.
 2011 marked the first time a National Scouting Alumnus of the Year was bestowed upon an individual.
 That distinction was given to Jack Coughlin of the Westchester Putnam Council largely for his contributions to the Eagle Scout Directory project which assisted the Boy Scouts of America in locating over one million lost Eagle Scouts.

 In 2014, SAA began webinars to further spread the word about alumni programs.
 It was also in this year that the local Council Alumnus of the Year award was created and implemented.
 A free Hiker Level and a paid Pathfinder Level of SAA membership that included discounts and other perks were introduced.
 Steele retired in the Fall of 2014 and Dustin Farris took the reins as the new director of the SAA.
 At the close of 2014, over 150,000 alumni counted themselves members of the SAA.